willquinn/legend-data-monitor/docs/source/manuals/get_plots.rst

 K lines
 ~~~~~~~
-To plot events having energies within 1430 and 1575 keV (ie, around the 40K and 42K area), grouping channels by string and selecting phy (=not-pulser) events, use
+To plot events having energies within 1430 and 1575 keV (ie, around the 40K and 42K regions), grouping channels by string and selecting physical (=not-pulser) events, use

 .. code-block:: json